Why Contract Management is a Good Return on Investment

 To gain more technological resources and improve contract management processes, then, legal professionals must show the type of ROI that executive leadership expects to see nowadays.

-Here is a question that every general counsel (GC) - let alone a chief financial officer - must ask themselves when
+Here is a question that every general counsel (GC) – let alone a chief financial officer – must ask themselves:

-considering a contract management system (CMS).
-Just how much does it pay off to purchase and implement such a contract management solution?
+An average company will more than likely net about $100 to $200 million of bottom-line revenue.
+Considering a contract management system (CMS), just how much does it pay off to purchase and implement such a contract management solution?

 Well, first consider recent research from the International Association for Contract & Commercial Management (IACCM).
 It found that the average company loses 9.2 percent of its bottom line thanks to ineffective contract management.
 For a company generating $1 billion in revenue every year, estimate that roughly 10 to 20 percent of the topline revenue will convert to the bottom line.
 That is because the average company will more than likely net about $100 to $200 million of bottom-line revenue.